 A dynamic resource pool is a named configuration of resources and a policy for scheduling the resources among YARN applications and Impala queries running in the pool.
 Dynamic resource pools allow you to schedule and allocate resources to YARN applications and Impala queries based on a user's access to specific pools and the resources available to those pools.
 If a pool's allocation is not in use, it can be preempted and distributed to other pools.
-Otherwise, a pool receives a share of resources in accordance with the pool's weight.
-Dynamic resource pools have access control lists (ACLs) that restrict who can submit work to and administer them.
+Otherwise, a pool receives a share of resources according to the pool's weight.
+Access control lists (ACLs) restrict who can submit work to dynamic resource pools and administer them.